The order of things

-And sometimes what unsettles us most is not a lie,
+Sometimes what unsettles us most is not a lie, but an accurate reflection.

 It was not a crash